Njuguna-JohnBrian/Project-Management-System/README.md

 # Project-User-System
-A User System Created Using React, Redux , NodeJs and MSSQL.
+A User System Created Using React, NodeJs and MSSQL.